-LMI is a fee charged by lenders to borrowers with a deposit which is less than 20% of the property's purchase price.
-LMI gives the lender extra security against borrowers presenting a higher risk in the event that the borrower defaults on their loan.
-Contact our team of finance professionals at Highland Financial Services for a confidential discussion to see if you will need to take out LMI with your loan.
+LMI is a fee charged by lenders when a borrower's deposit is less than 20% of the property's purchase price.
+The purpose of LMI is to protect the lender from financial loss if the borrower defaults on their loan.
+Our experts at Highland Financial Services can assist with a confidential discussion to see if you will be required to pay LMI with your loan.

 The First Homeowners Grant is a government initiative that helps first-time homebuyers purchase or build a new home.

 In NSW, you can make a claim if: